shaniescoles/SelfMonitoringPlant/README.md

 # Self Monitoring Plant
 A self monitoring plant that will track soil moisture and sun exposure.
-It also auto waters the plant based on a set soil moisture threshold
+It also auto waters the plant based on a set soil moisture threshold.
+The diplay will tell the user the soil moisture and the UV index.
+While watering the plant it will show rain drops, if the UV index is low it will show clouds and if the uv index is high it will show a sun.

 # Setup